-- 9.2.2 Students are able to request a meeting with a trained mediator at the early resolution stage or prior to completion of the formal investigation stage of the process.
-Similarly, the Advice Zone or the Student Casework Unit may suggest to a student that mediation may be an appropriate means of attempting to resolve a complaint. - 9.2.3 Whilst mediation is ongoing the early resolution/formal stages will be suspended. - 9.2.4 The mediator will be provided with any paperwork already submitted by the student or, alternatively, the student will be asked to provide a short written statement on their concerns. - 9.2.5 A meeting will be arranged at which the mediator will assist both sides to clearly define the issues, understand each other's position and agree a resolution.
-Prior to this meeting the mediator may decide to meet each of the parties separately. - 9.2.6 If a complaint is resolved by way of mediation then any agreements reached will be confirmed in writing but what is discussed during any meetings is confidential and cannot subsequently be used as part of the University's complaints procedures. - 9.2.7 Whilst the mediation service is confidential, basic records will be kept to provide statistical information to relevant University committees. - 9.2.8 If the mediation process has not resolved the issue to their satisfaction, students are able to proceed to a formal investigation.
+9.2 Mediation 9.2.1 Mediation is a confidential and impartial service aimed at assisting students to resolve any concerns they may have with regard to the provision of a course or related academic or administrative services.
+9.2.2 Students are able to request a meeting with a trained mediator at the early resolution stage or prior to completion of the formal investigation stage of the process.
+Similarly, the Advice Zone or the Student Casework Unit may suggest to a student that mediation may be an appropriate means of attempting to resolve a complaint.
+9.2.3 Whilst mediation is ongoing the early resolution/formal stages will be suspended.
+9.2.4 The mediator will be provided with any paperwork already submitted by the student or, alternatively, the student will be asked to provide a short written statement on their concerns.
+9.2.5 A meeting will be arranged at which the mediator will assist both sides to clearly define the issues, understand each other's position and agree a resolution.
+Prior to this meeting the mediator may decide to meet each of the parties separately.
+9.2.6 If a complaint is resolved by way of mediation then any agreements reached will be confirmed in writing but what is discussed during any meetings is confidential and cannot subsequently be used as part of the University's complaints procedures.
+9.2.7 Whilst the mediation service is confidential, basic records will be kept to provide statistical information to relevant University committees.
+9.2.8 If the mediation process has not resolved the issue to their satisfaction, students are able to proceed to a formal investigation.